efmomoh/awesome-books/README.md

     <li><a href="https://html.spec.whatwg.org/">HTML</a></li>
     <li><a href="https://www.w3.org/TR/CSS/#css">CSS</a></li>
     <li><a href="#">JavaScript</a></li>
-    <li><a href="#">Bootstrap</a></li>
   </ul>
 </details>

 ### Key Features <a name="key-features"></a>

 - Set up the linter for the project 👌
-- Add the test file and node modules to the .gitignore file🚀
+- Add the node modules to the .gitignore file🚀
 - Add the styling
-- Set up the home mobile page
-- Set up the About Mobile page
-- Desktop layout for both home and about page
-- Deploy application live online

 <p align="right">(<a href="#readme-top">back to top</a>)</p>